Omnichannel CX in Retail: Why It Matters More Than Ever

 That’s why delivering seamless, omnichannel retail customer experience is no longer a “nice to have “, but an essential to scale sales, reduce churn, and improve lifetime value.

-In addition, it’s also expected that the omnichannel market will reach USD 25 billion by 2028.
+In addition, the omnichannel market is expected to reach USD 25 billion by 2028.
 And in this post, we'll break down what omnichannel means, how it benefits, and how you can implement it.

 What is Omnichannel CX (and Why Should You Care)?